-- 4.2.2 The spread of ordinary working hours shall be the same as those prescribed for a full-time employee under the Award. - 4.2.3 A part-time employee shall be employed for a maximum number of hours per week equivalent to 32 hours of the total ordinary weekly working hours of a full-time employee. - 4.2.4 A part-time employee shall be paid at the same hourly rate as a full-time employee would be paid for performing duty in the same award classification.
-A part-time employee shall also be entitled to any allowances applicable based pro rata on the number of hours worked in relation to the ordinary full-time hours applicable to the award classification. - 4.2.5 The public holiday provisions of the Award shall apply, provided that payment shall only be made for hours actually worked:
+- (a) The spread of ordinary working hours shall be the same as those prescribed for a full-time employee under the Award. - (b) A part-time employee shall be employed for a maximum number of hours per week equivalent to 4/5ths of the total ordinary full-time working hours of a full-time employee. - (c) A part-time employee shall be paid at the same hourly rate as a full-time employee would be paid for performing duty in the same Award classification.
+A part-time employee shall also be entitled to any allowances applicable based pro rata on the number of hours worked in relation to the ordinary full-time hours applicable to the Award classification. - (d) The public holiday provisions of the Award shall apply, provided that payment shall only be made for hours actually worked: